🎁 Use code WELCOME3 during checkout to get discount on your first booking with us. Enjoy! ☀️

 Day trips from Larnaca

 Larnaca's strength is that everything is nearby.
 Half the island's well-known sights fit into a day's driving.
-East on the A3, 40–50 minutes, you're in Ayia Napa: postcard beaches, lively nightlife.
+East on the A3, 40–50 minutes, and you're in Ayia Napa: postcard beaches, lively nightlife.
 A little further sits Cape Greco with its sea caves and the natural arch of Kamara tou Koraka.

-Half an hour up the A1 and B1 sits Lefkara, the village famed for lefkaritika lace and hand-worked silver.
+Half an hour up the A1 and B1 sits Lefkara, the village famed for "lefkaritika" lace and hand-worked silver.
 A half-day trip with lunch in a local taverna.

 Cyprus with locals

-Parking in Larnaca
+Driving and parking in Larnaca

 Rates in Larnaca vary throughout the year depending on the season and the rental length.